 Do we need to buy tickets in advance to visit the Accademia?

-Yes you do, The full price ticket costs 8,00 euro (or 12,50 euro in case of temporary exhibitions)+ 4,00 euro reservation fee.
-I can reserve the tickets for you in advance (if we still find availability) and you will pay for it once we will be at the museum.
+Yes, you do, I can reserve the tickets for you in advance (if we still find availability) and you will pay for it once we will be at the museum.